foundry-rs/book/src/reference/config/solidity-compiler.md

 Extra output to include in the contract's artifact.

-The following values are always set, since they're required by Forge:
+The following values are always set, since they're required by Spark:

 ```toml
 extra_output = [